armory/docs/content/en/docs/spinnaker-install-admin-guides/single-hostname-deck-gate.md

 To simplify both DNS management and Ingress management, Armory can be configured to serve the Gate microservice on the same hostname as the Deck UI but located at a sub-path.
-We recommend configuring the Gate microservice to be served from the `/api/v1` of the Deck UI hostname when using a single hostname for both Deck and Gate.
+We recommend configuring the Gate microservice so that it is served from the `/api/v1` of the Deck UI hostname when using a single hostname for both Deck and Gate.

-For the purposes of this document, we make the following assumptions:
+## Assumptions

 1. Deck is accessible at `https://spinnaker.example.com`
 2. Gate is accessible at `https://spinnaker.example.com/api/v1`